-Category Element Component Name Component Weighting Comments include links to learning objectives Written exam Е William Oxam Т Coursework C 1 Report -Who-Dun-It? - (theoretical knowledge) Report- Newspaper 33.33% 66.6% To complete these assignments the learner will be expected to be able to: • Demonstrate factual and conceptual knowledge of criminological theories and perspectives; • Synthesise criminological ideas and information in a predictable and standard format; • Evaluate the reliability of criminological data using defined techniques and/or tutor guidance;

-Apply criminological tools accurately and carefully to a well-defined crime problem and exhibit an appreciation of the complexity of the issues; Self-evaluate strengths and weaknesses within criteria largely set by others.
-Practical P 1 'Who-Dun-It?'
+Category Element Component Name Component Weighting Comments include links to learning objectives Written exam Е William Oxam Τ Coursework C 1 Report -Who-Dun-It? - (theoretical knowledge) Report- Newspaper 33.33% 66.6% To complete these assignments the learner will be expected to be able to: Demonstrate factual and conceptual knowledge of criminological theories and perspectives; Synthesise criminological ideas and information in a predictable and standard format; Evaluate the reliability of criminological data using defined techniques and/or tutor guidance; Apply criminological tools accurately and carefully to a well-defined crime problem and exhibit an appreciation of the complexity of the issues; Self-evaluate strengths and weaknesses within criteria largely set by others.
+Practical P1 'Who-Dun-It?'
 Presentation' (practical presenting skills) 100% To complete this assignment the learner will be expected to: Synthesise criminological ideas and information in a predictable and standard format; Carry out group working effectively and meet obligations to others (for example, tutors, peers and colleagues); Self-evaluate strengths and weaknesses within criteria largely set by others.

-Updated by: Date: Approved by: Date:
+Updated by: Date: Approved by: Date: Danielle Schenk 24/06/2018 Mary Ayling-Phillip 01/09/2018

-Danielle Schenk 24/06/2015 Delete and insert (this should be updated on Click here

-an annual basis to enter a

-date.